Highest Standards of Excellence at Rutgers Cancer Institute

 The Cancer Institute of New Jersey’s investigators have made great strides in basic, clinical and population research – and especially in translational research, in which laboratory findings are quickly and directly transferred to patients to help improve their health care.
 These efforts are conducted by more than 160 physicians and scientists, including those representing Rutgers University, Princeton University and the Institute for Advanced Study in Princeton.
 This program receives more than $99 million in research grants annually.

 CINJ physicians and scientists place a great importance on research efforts, whether for thoracic diseases or any other cancer variety.
 CINJ encourages a collaborative, multidisciplinary approach, including regular consultations for specific patient cases and treatment options – all conducted within the institution’s Resource and Learning Center.
 Thoracic team members regularly participate in research trials.
 Current clinical trials include “ECOG 1505: Phase III Trial of Adjuvant Chemotherapy +/- Bevacizumab for Stage IB-IIIA NSCLC.”

-This healthcare system was actually established back in 1885, when the New Brunswick City Hospital opened.
-In 1986 it was renamed as the Robert Wood Johnson Medical School.
-Robert Wood ranks highly on the American College of Surgeons’ Commission on Cancer survey of the nation’s best comprehensive cancer centers.
+This health care system was actually established back in 1885, when the New Brunswick City Hospital opened.
+In 1986 it was renamed the Robert Wood Johnson Medical School.
+Robert Wood ranks high on the American College of Surgeons’ Commission on Cancer survey of the nation’s best comprehensive cancer centers.
 Every year this hospital and its network of 16 community hospitals treat more than 90,000 patient visits, including a wide array of cancer subspecialties.

-Disclaimer: Rutgers Cancer Institute of New Jersey has no professional affiliation with Asbestos.com.
+Mesothelioma Clinical Trials at Rutgers Cancer Institute of New Jersey